adap/flower/baselines/fedexp/README.md

 dataset: [CIFAR-10, CIFAR-100]
 ---

-# FedExP : Speeding Up Federated Averaging via Exptrapolation
+# FedExP: Speeding Up Federated Averaging via Extrapolation

 > Note: If you use this baseline in your work, please remember to cite the original authors of the paper as well as the Flower paper.